Joshua Workman

 Joshua Workman is a Canadian political consultant.
-He has ties to the US Republican Party and was elected, at age 19, to attend the 2000 Republican National Convention in Philadelphia, Pennsylvania.
-There he was credited as being one of the youngest delegates in US History.
+He had prior ties to the US Republican Party and was elected, at age 19, to attend the 2000 Republican National Convention in Philadelphia, Pennsylvania.
+There he was credited as being one of the youngest delegates in US history.

 Early years

 Joshua Workman was born in Guelph, Ontario in 1980.

 Workman grew up in Byron, Ontario, and later attended Oakridge Secondary School in London, Ontario.
 Workman completed his five-year Ontario Secondary School Diploma in just over 3 years and was able to complete secondary school at the age of 17.

 In 1997, at age 17 he accepted both athletic and academic scholarships to attend Lees-McRae College in Banner Elk, North Carolina.

 Political beginnings

 In 1997, upon enrolling at Lees-McRae College, Workman became active in the campus College Republican Chapter and later would be elected to the Executive of the North Carolina Federation of College Republicans.

 Workman was also involved in Student Government and was elected as Sophomore Class President in 1998–99 and Senior Class President in 2000–2001 while attending Lees-McRae College.

 In 1998, Workman worked as a Youth Director for U.S. Senator Lauch Faircloth's re-election campaign.